cserl-iitb/bootcamp2022/application_software/week2/README.md

 [Network I/O using sockets video lecture 2](https://youtu.be/UIH-cqUjcM0)

-Here are links to sample [client](https://www.cse.iitb.ac.in/~mythili/os/labs/lab-kvserver/simple-client.c) and [server](https://www.cse.iitb.ac.in/~mythili/os/labs/lab-kvserver/simple-server.c) socket programs.
-You can compile and run these simple programs, and use them as a guide to write your own code.
+Now, consider the simple client and server programs provided to you in this repository.
+You can use them as a guide to write your own code.
 The server program takes one command line argument: the port number on which to listen.
 The client program takes two arguments: the server hostname and port number.
 You can give localhost as the hostname if you are running the client and server on the same machine.
 Once the client and server are connected to each other, the client sends a message to the server and gets a reply back.

 Here is the output from these sample programs